Competitive Advantage Outcomes

 Consumer tech VC funding has taken a sharp nose-dive.
 Storytelling PR campaigns may not be as attractive as they once were for consumer tech.
 Now is the time to look at product-based programs which increase awareness but not the budget.

-Mental health is still top of mind, that’s part of the reason emerging industries like healthtech, cannabis, and psychedelic treatments remain in the sights of investors.
+Mental health is still top of mind; that’s part of the reason emerging industries like healthtech, cannabis, and psychedelic treatments remain in the sights of investors.
 But these industries are not without their challenges and competitors.
 So brands in these emerging industries need to double down on trust to build more acceptance for the communities they serve.

-Direct to Consumer (DTC) funding has radically pulled back, because simply having a DTC company isn’t in itself enough to attract investment – today, a DTC strategy is an expectation.
+Direct to Consumer (DTC) funding has radically pulled back because simply having a DTC company isn’t enough to attract investment – today, a DTC strategy is an expectation.
 But startups can take this time to develop something that can’t easily be replicated, like technology.
 Or, as investor Caitlin Strandberg said, don’t even ask for investment unless you have an Amazon strategy, because social media isn’t where they see buyers, “if you’re going to be where people buy—people are buying more and more on Amazon—you can expect they’ll search your brand name on Amazon, and you want to be on that search page,” so be looking your sales channels along with SEO and digital PR so your startup is poised for growth.

 One of the best ways to stay focused on success is to lay the groundwork for a successful IPO.
 There is a lot to do, both internally and externally, and getting started earlier will save you money and time as the exit gets closer.